joshbeam/angular_init/README.md

 ## Quick Start

-angular_init (short-name: ngi) creates AngularJS templates for you from the command line.
+angular_init (short-name: ngi) creates AngularJS templates for you from the command line **so you don't have to type the same starting code over and over again**.
+It's a tool with just one purpose, so it's small and fast.

 ### Get up and running in seconds